 – Group operating profit margin: 2.8%, down 3.1 percentage points; VW expects a rebound in 2026

-– Performance improved in the fourth quarter after a €1 billion loss in Q3 2025
+– Results improved in the fourth quarter after a €1 billion loss in Q3 2025

-Blume confirmed the group will proceed with agreed job-reduction plans: about 50,000 roles to be cut in Germany by 2030.
-Roughly 35,000 of those cuts are at the parent company VW, Audi plans up to 7,500 job reductions by 2029, and Porsche has announced around 3,900 cuts.
-The companies aim to meet targets largely through job-sharing, part-time arrangements for older employees, and voluntary severance rather than mass redundancies.
+Blume confirmed the group will press ahead with the agreed job-reduction plans: roughly 50,000 roles to go in Germany by 2030.
+About 35,000 of those cuts are at the VW parent company, Audi plans up to 7,500 reductions by 2029, and Porsche has outlined around 3,900 cuts.
+Management said it aims to meet targets largely through job-sharing, part-time arrangements for older employees and voluntary severance rather than mass redundancies.

-Blume’s compensation fell as performance weakened and after he was replaced as Porsche CEO.
-The annual report shows Blume was paid €7.4 million in 2025 (including pension and performance-related payments), down about €3 million.
-Herbert Diess, Blume’s predecessor who retired in October 2025, remained the top-paid VW manager with €9 million.
+Blume’s remuneration fell as performance weakened and after he was replaced as Porsche CEO.
+The annual report shows he received €7.4 million in 2025 (including pension and performance-related payments), down by about €3 million.
+Herbert Diess, Blume’s predecessor who retired in October 2025, remained the highest-paid VW executive with €9 million.

-By midday on Tuesday, Porsche shares were up about 2% and VW shares rose just over 2.5%, reflecting that much of the bad news had already been discounted by markets after a difficult 2025.
-Both firms’ share prices have more than halved over the past five years; a Porsche share was worth roughly €20 more a year earlier, the same roughly applies to VW stock.
+By midday on Tuesday, Porsche shares were up about 2% and VW shares rose just over 2.5%, reflecting that much of the negative news had already been priced in after a difficult 2025.
+Both companies’ share prices have more than halved over the past five years; each stock was worth roughly €20 more a year earlier.
+VW expects margins to recover in 2026 as cost measures and the shift to EVs progress, but the near-term picture remains challenged by tariffs and rising competition in key markets.

 Edited by: Rob Turner